Caught in the Light

 Coastal is always a favourite look come holiday season, but this year I put a bit of a classic and considered twist on the traditional scheme to create and style this sophisticated decorating scheme for Country Homes & Interiors.
 Blue and white, of course, but black and burnt orange bring a cool and current feel to the colourways.
 Throw in a couple of shell craft ideas - well we all need something to do over the holidays, but all in all keeping it low key for those slow summer moments and, even better, easily transferable for holiday homes a little further from the shore.
+Concept, styling, art direction, me.
 Photography Dan Duchars.

 Say it with flowers